Bilateral Relations

 In 1992, the Estonian-Japanese Association was established in Tallinn (chaired by Heikki Vallaste); it organises exhibitions and lectures, and promotes Japanese culture.

 A sister city agreement was concluded on 1 May 2007 between the Japanese city of Saku, in Nagano prefecture, and the Estonian township of Saku, in Harju County.
-There have been exchanges also between Ichikawa-shi (Chiba) and Pärnu; Kaga-shi (Ishikawa) and Haapsalu.
+The Friendship Cities Agreeement between Estonian city of Haapsalu and Kaga-shi (Ishikawa prefecture) on October 16, 2023.
+There have been exchanges also between Ichikawa-shi (Chiba) and Pärnu.